Frequently Asked Questions

 Final Outcome:

 A RedwoodJS application with a simple UI to schedule appointment reminders.
-The backend will validate input, store appointment details, and use the Sinch Node SDK to schedule an SMS to be sent 2 hours before the scheduled appointment time.
+The backend validates input, stores appointment details, and uses the Sinch Node SDK to schedule an SMS to be sent 2 hours before the scheduled appointment time.

 Create Redwood App: Open your terminal and navigate to the directory where you want to create your project.
 Run the following command, replacing